labscript-suite/labscript-suite/docs/source/index.rst

    ..

-   "labscript is a nice upgrade from the program used so far to control different cold atom experiments. he transition was smooth and we are very happy so far.
+   "labscript is a nice upgrade from the program used so far to control different cold atom experiments.
+   The transition was smooth and we are very happy so far.
    Thanks to all labscript authors for writing and sharing it!"

 .. toctree::
-   :maxdepth: 2
    :hidden:
-   :caption: INSTALLATION AND SETUP

-   installation/index
-   setup/configuration
-   setup/troubleshooting
+   self

 .. toctree::
    :maxdepth: 2
    :hidden:
-   :caption: COMPONENT DOCUMENTATION
+   :caption: PROJECT INFORMATION

-   components
+   project/about
+   project/contributing
+   project/license
+   project/structure
+   project/conduct

 .. toctree::
    :maxdepth: 2